Gunmen Kill Husband, Abduct Wife, Daughter in Ekiti

 “Those perpetrating these didn’t mean well for our country and we must all perceive them as enemies of this nation”, he said.

-The traditional ruler of Ewu-Ekiti, Oba Adetutu Ajayi, in Ilejemeje Local Government Area of Ekiti State, had a close shave with death, as bandits shot him on April 10.
+The traditional ruler of Ewu-Ekiti, Oba Adetutu Ajayi, in Ilejemeje Local Government Area of Ekiti State, had a close shave with death, as he was shot by bandits on April 10, 2021.

 Also on June 10, 2021, two hotel workers in Ayetoro-Ekiti were kidnapped while the hotel’s security guard, who was inflicted with machete cuts, is still recuperating at an undisclosed hospital in the state.